Conviction is the Scarcest Resource: Dialogues About Conviction

 Twitters also like, 3 months behind on everything

-I usually keep twitter to a few min/day – try to replace twitter with ethresearch or even like a tv show or something
+I usually keep twitter to a few min/day – try to replace twitter with ethresearch or even like reading a book or something

 After spending time around certain people, I just very strongly feel like, the real crypto discussions about the future are not happening on twitter lol